World Series Odds

 For MLB World Series betting, separate approaches are required for futures and for the main event itself.
 In advance of the season, the focus will be on making sense of the contenders and pretenders on the futures board.
 Here are a few tips that can be helpful on that front.

-- Digest season previews from sources you trust: There are plenty of excellent resources to be found on the interwebs which will give you a full lay of the land for all 30 teams.
+- Digest season previews from sources you trust: There are plenty of excellent resources to be found online that will give you a full lay of the land for all 30 teams.
 Pay particularly close attention to things like player additions and departures, and potential strengths and weaknesses.

 - Spread the risk: You don’t have to put all of your eggs in one basket.
 For one approach, break the odds board down into tiers: favorites, mid-range, and longshots.
 Try to identify the most appealing plays from each category and focus your research efforts there.
 Afterward, place wagers on a few clubs that you feel good about.

 When the World Series matchup is official, it’s time to apply normal handicapping principles.
 You’ll want to examine the matchup from top to bottom and look for edges and disadvantages on both sides.
-Here’s a couple of points to focus on.
+Here are a couple of points to focus on.

 - Head-to-head or common opponents: If the teams faced off during the regular season, go back and look at how things played out.
 When that hasn’t happened, search for common opponents to help build the case on what may be to come.